Here’s how it all started.

 Sara has been growing small-scale vegetables for over ten years, in the Midwest and New England.
 Sara has a wide range of agricultural experiences that include working for small and large CSA vegetable and livestock farms, growing up around large-scale commodity farming, and working for several non-profit farming programs.
 She holds a Master of Science degree from Antioch University in Environmental Studies, with a focus on agriculture, and has most recently served as the Organic Garden Manager at Bowdoin College.

 Megan is the co-founder of Twin Villages Foodbank Farm.
 Along with her partner Sara, she has previously owned and operated Seed by Seed Farm and supported the start-up of an immigrant growers cooperative in Madison, Wisconsin.
 She has an M.Ed in Diversity and Social Justice from the University of Massachusetts, with a focus on food access and security.
 She is particularly interested in working with communities to build the awareness, knowledge and skills necessary to create lasting change within community food systems.
-She currently leads the development efforts for Twin Villages Foodbank Farm.
+Megan is the Vice President of Equity & Impact for Good Shepherd Food Bank and also leads the development efforts for the farm.

-And how about our great partners at Damariscotta River Association?
+And how about our great partners at Coastal Rivers?

-We have a close partner in Damariscotta River Association (DRA).
-Our farm is located in the fields at DRA’s Great Salt Bay Farm.
-DRA also serves as fiscal sponsor and provides valuable administrative support and storage space for the farm.
+We have a close partner in Coastal Rivers Conservation Trust.
+Our farm is located in the fields at Coastal Rivers’ Great Salt Bay Farm.
+Coastal Rivers Conservation Trust (formerly Damariscotta River Association or DRA) also serves as fiscal sponsor and provides valuable administrative support and storage space for the farm.

-Officially, DRA is a 501(c)(3) non-profit, membership supported, community based, nationally accredited land trust and conservation organization with more than 1,800 members conserving more than 3,000 acres of the region’s most significant lands for public benefit.
+Officially, Coastal Rivers is a 501(c)(3) non-profit, membership supported, community based, nationally accredited land trust and conservation organization with more than 1,800 members conserving more than 3,000 acres of the region’s most significant lands for public benefit.

-Unofficially, DRA has an awesome board, staff, and supporters who have been amazingly supportive of the farm.
+Unofficially, Coastal Rivers has an awesome board, staff, and supporters who have been amazingly supportive of the farm.